 Each employee shall receive two (2) days at the beginning of the fiscal year (July), or upon hire, to be used for emergencies or personal business only.
 If hired after January 1st, the employee will earn only one (1) Necessary Business day.
-These days shall only be used for purposes that cannot be conducted during nonwork hours or for other emergency reasons that are not eligible under Illness/Injury Leave.
+These days shall only be used for purposes that cannot be conducted during non-work hours or for other emergency reasons that are not eligible under Illness/Injury Leave.
 Employees may use one (1) Illness/Injury day per year as a Necessary Business Day.
 Some of the reasons for which Necessary Business/Emergency Days may not be used are: shopping trips, vacation, personal convenience, hunting or other recreational activities, and for purposes of earning money.

-An employee wishing to use his/her Necessary Business/Emergency Day(s) shall indicate this desire to his/her Director in the Red Rover absence management system at least two (2) days in advance, except in emergency situations.
-Employees must specifically state/document reason(s) for use of Necessary Business/ Emergency Days.
-This request will require the approval of the Director and the Assistant Superintendent for Human Resources and Legal Counsel.
+An employee wishing to use his/her Necessary Business/Emergency Day(s) shall indicate this desire to his/her supervisor on an Employee Absence Form at least two (2) days in advance, except in emergency situations.
+Employees must specifically document reason(s) for use of Necessary Business/Emergency Days.
+This form will require the approval of the supervisor and the Assistant Superintendent for Human Resources and Legal Counsel.